wfaquieri/NLP_with_python/README.md

-# NL with Python
+# NLP with Python
-learn natural language processing (NLP) techniques, such as how to identify and separate words, how to extract topics in a text, and how to build your own fake news classifier. libraries: NLTK, alongside libraries which utilize deep learning to solve common NLP problems.
+overview: to learn natural language processing (NLP) techniques, such as how to identify and separate words, how to extract topics in a text, and how to build your own fake news classifier. libraries: NLTK, alongside libraries which utilize deep learning to solve common NLP problems.

 ## Classificação de Texto